callahantiff/PheKnowLator/resources/construction_approach/README.md

 🛑 *<b>ASSUMPTIONS</b>* 🛑
 **The algorithm makes the following assumptions:**
-- If using the `subclass-based` construction approach, make sure that you have created the non-ontology node data to ontoogy class mapping dictionary (described in the [](#) section above) to the `./resources/construction_approach/subclass/` directory.
+- If using the `subclass-based` construction approach, make sure that you have created the non-ontology node data to ontology class mapping dictionary (described above) to the `./resources/construction_approach/subclass/` directory.